Kathy Charmaz: Critical social justice

 Charmaz developed her own interests in constructivist grounded theory through applying it to critical social justice research.
 Grounded theory supplies the analytic tools to move social justice research beyond description.
 She noted that: “justice and injustice are abstract concepts, they are, moreover, enacted processes, made real through actions performed again and again.
 Grounded theorists can offer integrated theoretical statements about the conditions under which injustice or justice develops, changes, or continues.”
 The critical aspect of inquiry was imperative, focusing on the “plight of disadvantaged peoples and the effect of structural inequities.”
 She presented from Good Days, Bad Days: The Self in Chronic Illness and Time at conferences and argued the significance of grounded theory at workshops.
 Recently, she published an extensive review of 40 projects using critical inquiry and constructivist grounded theory.

 Academic writing

 As she completed her dissertation, Anselm Strauss counseled Charmaz: Her dissertation was very theoretical and dense and poorly written.
-Although she had published as a graduate student, Strauss said, “She can’t write so she’s got to get a teaching job.”
+Although she had published as a graduate student, Strauss said, "She can’t write so she's got to get a teaching job."
 Charmaz took this to heart: She took a teaching position, developed her writing intensively, and remained an active researcher and methodologist.

-At Sonoma State University she took classes in writing, developing her writing skills to the extent that from 1996 to 2016 she served as the Director of the University Writing Program, as well as teaching courses on English Composition and on Critical Analysis in Written and Oral Expression.
+At Sonoma State University she took classes in writing, developing her writing skills to the extent that from 1996 to 2016 she served as the director of the University Writing Program, as well as teaching courses on English composition and on critical analysis in written and oral expression.
 As an author in her own right, Charmaz published 14 books, 63 chapters, 33 articles, 16 encyclopedia entries, and 33 book reviews, while actively mentoring many researchers on their writing.

-Professional recognition

-Charmaz received many honors for her works including the Distinguished Professor Certificate from Sonoma State University (1998), the George Herbert Mead Award for Lifetime Achievement from the Society for the Study of Symbolic Interaction (2006), and the Leo G. Reeder Award for distinguished contributions to medical sociology (2016-2017).
-In 2018 she was given the Lifetime Achievement Award in Qualitative Inquiry for her dedication and contributions to qualitative research, teaching, and practice from the International Congress of Qualitative Inquiry in 2018.